 The course will follow a seminar format.
 Students are expected to contribute to each session in the form of preparation, participation, and focused questions for discussion.
 I have selected three required readings for each session.
+All readings are articles from E-ournals or E-book chapters that can be accessed via the McGill library website (I included the link in the list of references).
 I will be happy to provide a list of additional readings to students who would like to explore a given topic more extensively.